A simple PHP Website

 Also, you should have a PHP server installed.
 This is where you will upload your files.
 The PHP server can be a remote server or a local computer with Linux, Apache, MySQL, PHP (LAMP) or Windows, Apache MySQL, PHP (WAMP)., Lastly, you will need an FTP (File Transfer Protocol) program.
 The FTP uploads your files to the webserver

 Programming Assignment Helper has all these tools.
-Our PHP homework help providers can develop a simple website for you on time.
+Our PHP assignment help providers can develop a simple website for you on time.

 Getting Started: The PHP Syntax